Key Points

 Doing the calculations of the standard deviation, least squares regression, standardized residuals, and all of the residual plots by hand is not recommended.
 Fun for some, but not recommended for accuracy.

 An unusual point will result in a high residual and can pull your prediction line away from the true center of the data.
-This could have a negative impact on your prediction.
+This could hurt your prediction.

 Most statistical software will highlight any standardized residual that is 2 or 3 standard deviations away from the prediction line.
 You will want to investigate and decide how to address that data point.
 A statistical calculation called Cook’s Distance will help you identify statistically significant outliers.